krishnanabhi-oss/Capstone_Project_Final/PROJECT_OVERVIEW.md

 5. The system uses AI to find relevant information and generate human-like answers or summaries.
 6. The user receives clear, concise responses instantly.

-## Architecture Overview
-- **Ingestion Agent:** Extracts and processes text from documents, creates embeddings, and stores them in a vector database.
-+- **Ingestion Agent:** Extracts and processes text from documents, splits the text into manageable chunks, creates embeddings, and stores them in a vector database.
-- **User Interface:** Built with Streamlit for easy document upload and question submission.
-- **Ingestion Agent:** Extracts and processes text from documents, creates embeddings, and stores them in a vector database.
-- **RAG Agent:** Uses Retrieval-Augmented Generation to answer questions by searching the vector database and generating responses with a language model.
-- **Vector Database:** Stores document embeddings for fast semantic search.
-- **Language Model:** Generates answers and summaries based on retrieved information.

-## Technologies and AI Models
-- PyMuPDF for PDF extraction
-+- PyMuPDF for PDF extraction and chunking
-- Python for all backend logic
-- Streamlit for the user interface
-- PyMuPDF for PDF extraction
-- Nomic for text embeddings
-- ChromaDB for vector storage and search
-- Llama or GPT models for natural language understanding and generation
-- LangChain for chaining components and managing agents

-## Benefits and Unique Features
-- Makes document search and Q&A fast and accurate
-- Uses semantic search (not just keyword matching)
-- Modular design for easy maintenance and future upgrades
-- Private and secure: can run locally without sending data to external servers Scalable to support more document types and larger datasets Uses chunking to break large documents into smaller, meaningful pieces for better search and retrieval (see Technical Deep Dive for details)
-Makes document search and Q&A fast and accurate
-Uses semantic search (not just keyword matching) Modular design for easy maintenance and future upgrades Private and secure: can run locally without sending data to external servers Scalable to support more document types and larger datasets

 ## Summary
 This project acts as a smart assistant for your documents, combining cutting-edge AI with a user-friendly interface.
 It is suitable for anyone who needs to quickly understand, search, or summarize complex files.